 Basic linux commands list

-Now we’ll discus about some basic commands, you’re almost always going to need those commands, so better to remember them.
-However from my experience, it’s much easier to remember if you write them with pen on paper, rather than just typing on terminal.
+Now we'll discus about some basic linux commands with examples, you're almost always going to need those commands, so better to remember them.
+However from my experience, it's much easier to remember if you write them with pen on paper, rather than just typing on terminal.

 1. pwd command